Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 As the ulnar side of the wrist has full blood supply now, crutch walking is better controlled.

-The patient still lacks trunk stability, a respiratory reserve of intercoastal origin and trunk fixation [required for prime movers of upper extremity]
+The patient still lacks trunk stability, a respiratory reserve of intercoastal origin, and trunk fixation [required for prime movers of upper extremity]

 The patient is functional in bed activities.
 She is able to transfer to and from the wheelchair without aid, requiring assistance sometimes.

-T1 patient is independent in all activities of self-care, excluding those of requiring lifting of the body while recumbent.
+T1 patient is independent in all activities of self-care, excluding those requiring lifting of the body while recumbent.

-The patient is able to carry himself with help of crutches with a drag to or swing to gait.
+The patient is able to carry himself with help of crutches with a drag or swing to gait.

-Because of full body bracing, attaining an erect position is laborious requiring help.
-Ambulation, therefore, cannot be considered functional and a well-adapted wheelchair is essential.
 The patient is able to carry homebound jobs requiring the use of the hand.
 Some patients develop sufficient sitting balance to drive a hand-controlled car though in and out the transfer from the car may require assistance.

 T6 Functional Abilities